HomeSite Map

 Although the original version of the song, however complete it was at the time, was never recorded, John did briefly demonstrate his original conception of the song to Paul during an early recording session at EMI Studios.
 Committed to tape, John sang: “You little t*at / Who the f*ck do you think you are? / Who the f*ck do you think you are? / Oh, you c*nt.”

 “John wrote 'Sexy Sadie' about that,” Paul continues in “Many Years From Now.”
 “Righteous indignation!
 I remember being quite shocked with that.
 It's really funny, John's reaction to this sexual thing.
 I mean, maybe say, 'Hey, we thought he was better than that,' but it seemed a little prudish to me, to do that.
 So I was quite glad I'd left the week before...George persuaded John to change the title and he made the suggestion of 'Sexy Sadie' to protect the innocent.
 I think George was right.
 It would have been too hard and it would have actually been, as it turned out, rather untrue, because it was Magic Alex who made the original accusation and I think that it was completely untrue.”
 And in the “Beatles Anthology” book, Paul adds: “He didn't seem like the kind of guy who would (make a pass).
 I've since wondered, 'How would a maharishi go about making a pass?'
 It's not so easy.
 I don't think any of that happened."
-In retrospect, John himself admitted to Rolling Stone's Jann Wenner that he made a mountain out of a molehill, saying, "I was a bit rough on him.
+In retrospect, John himself admitted to Rolling Stone Magazine's Jann Wenner that he made a mountain out of a molehill, saying, "I was a bit rough on him.
 I always expect too much.
 I'm always wanting my mother and don't get her."

 From the above quotes it appears that this “Lennon / McCartney” composition was indeed a 100% Lennon song without any contribution from Paul, a slight nod of acknowledgement to George for the title suggestion being due.
 Lyrically, however, a slight contribution acknowledgment should also be given to Smokey Robinson because of his song "I've Been Good To You," an early favorite of Lennon's, which begins with the line, "Look what you've done / you've made a fool of someone."
-Since the date that John confronted the Maharishi and began his trip home was April 12th, 1968, the song began it's formation on this date and was fully written by May 29th of that year, the day he demoed the song at George's 'Kinfauns' home.
+Since the date that John confronted the Maharishi and began his trip home was April 12th, 1968, the song began it's formation on this date and was fully written by May 29th of that year, the day he demoed the song at George's "Kinfauns" home.

 Recording History

 Although John abandoned his "Maharishi, what have you done" song in place of the title "Sexy Sadie" at the request of George Harrison in April of 1968, John still recorded a half sung, half spoken demo sometime in May of 1968 that recounted his disillusioned feelings about his trip to India.
-This demo was apparently recorded in John's home studio at his Kenwood residence, Yoko adding a few vocal interjections.
+This demo was apparently recorded in John's home studio at his Kenwood residence, Yoko Ono adding a few vocal interjections.
 This recording, available in bootlegs, has no resemblance to "Sexy Sadie" at all, but has been viewed by many as a precursor to this "White Album" track because of it's subject content.
 In any event, it makes for an interesting listen.

 John recorded an official demo version of “Sexy Sadie” with all lyrics in place on May 29th, 1968 at George Harrison's 'Kinfauns' home in Esher, Surrey.
 The Beatles met there to record onto George's Ampex four-track machine the songs they had recently written that were under consideration for their next album, this becoming the “White Album.”
 The demo consists of John double-tracking himself on acoustic guitar and vocals with slight accompaniment by the other Beatles on maracas, tambourine and bongos (or the back of an acoustic guitar).
 The lyrics were all in place, but the arrangement and structure needed to be fleshed out in the studio.
 In order to add to the illusion that the song was really about a seductress, John jokingly adds some lovesick repetitions of "Oh, Sadie" as the performance winds down.

-The first time “Sexy Sadie” was brought into EMI Studios was on July 19th, 1968, the group entering Studio Two at about 7:30 pm for what became a rather impromptu session that lasted until 4 am the following morning.
+The first time “Sexy Sadie” was brought into EMI Studios was on July 19th, 1968, the group entering EMI Studio Two at about 7:30 pm for what became a rather impromptu session that lasted until 4 am the following morning.
 The instrumentation comprised Ringo's drums on track one, John's acoustic guitar and George's electric guitar on track two, Paul on organ on track three and John's vocal on track four.

 With George Martin and the engineers in place, the majority of the day was just spent jamming on various things that popped into The Beatles' minds, some of which made it onto a personal tape The Beatles wanted to compile of “interesting bits and pieces.”
-Mark Lewisohn was treated (or subjected) to a listen to the entire contents of this day's activities on tape.
+Author and historian Mark Lewisohn was treated (or subjected) to a listen to the entire contents of this day's activities on tape.
 In his “Recording Sessions” book, he states that it included “crude run-throughs of 'Sexy Sadie' with plenty of good humored Lennon cusses, a new two-verse spur-of-the-moment Lennon song rather uncomplimentary to the memory of Brian Epstein and to his brother Clive, and then a near six minute instrumental jam of George Gershwin's 'Summertime,' doubtless inspired by the 1958 rock version – albeit not an instrumental – by Gene Vincent and His Blue Caps.”

 After this shenanigans was over, The Beatles ran through 21 proper takes of “Sexy Sadie,” although these recordings sounded more like a rehearsal than a strict attempt at recording the song.
 The first take began with John yelling up to the producer in the control room “See if we're all in tune, George!”

-Some evidence of what they recorded on this day can be heard on official releases, the first being 'take three' on the Super Deluxe 50th Anniversay edition of the "White Album."
-Before this 'take' begins, George Harrison comments on their progress by singing "It's getting better all the time," which prompts John to answer, "Is it?
+Some evidence of what they recorded on this day can be heard on official releases, the first being "take three" on the Super Deluxe 50th Anniversay edition of the "White Album."
+Before this take begins, George Harrison comments on their progress by singing "It's getting better all the time," which prompts John to answer, "Is it?
 Right."
 George then asks the composer, "How fast, John?", to which he replies, "However you like, you know, feel it."
-The 'take' shows that Paul alternated between organ and piano, although he predominently played organ while Ringo added a good amount of drum fills where he felt they were needed.
+The take shows that Paul alternated between organ and piano, although he predominently played organ while Ringo added a good amount of drum fills where he felt they were needed.

-'Take six' was featured on the “Anthology 3” compilation album, which shows that George had decided to apply a slight vibrato effect from his amplifier by this point.
-This 'take' was faded out early on this release because “the coda had not been finalized,” as Mark Lewisohn states in the album's liner notes.
+"Take six" was featured on the “Anthology 3” compilation album, which shows that George had decided to apply a slight vibrato effect from his amplifier by this point.
+This take was faded out early on this release because “the coda had not been finalized,” as Mark Lewisohn states in the album's liner notes.
 In fact, the lengths of the song on the takes recorded on this day varied from 5:36 to just over 8 minutes, indicating that they didn't as of yet quite know how to bring the song to a conclusion.
-The tempo of 'take eight' picked up a little bit, which promped John to suggest, "a bit less frantic, everyone - it seems to be getting heavy" before the eight minute 'take nine' began.
+The tempo of "take eight" picked up a little bit, which promped John to suggest, "a bit less frantic, everyone - it seems to be getting heavy" before the eight minute "take nine" began.

-Other comments caught on tape during these 'takes' were Paul lamenting, "It's all right to go through all of this," John relating, "I'm trying not to think of anything - that's a hard job," and Yoko piping in that she thought they could do it better, which prompted John to reply, "Well, maybe I can!"
-After all twenty-one 'takes' of the song were recorded, John enquired, generally, "I don't like the sound very much for a kick-off - does anybody?"
+Other comments caught on tape during these takes were Paul lamenting, "It's all right to go through all of this," John relating, "I'm trying not to think of anything - that's a hard job," and Yoko piping in that she thought they could do it better, which prompted John to reply, "Well, maybe I can!"
+After all twenty-one takes of the song were recorded, John enquired, generally, "I don't like the sound very much for a kick-off - does anybody?"

 The tape was stopped before an audible answer was heard, but apparently it was agreed that they would begin fresh at a future time, this session ending at 4 am the following morning.

 Five days later, on July 24th, 1968, they started from scratch on “Sexy Sadie.”
-They entered EMI Studio Two at around 7 pm and recorded 23 more takes of the song, labeled 'takes 25 through 47' (skipping number 22 through 24 for some reason).
+They entered EMI Studio Two at around 7 pm and recorded 23 more takes of the song, labeled "takes 25 through 47" (skipping number 22 through 24 for some reason).
 The instrumentation was the same as before, John on guitar and vocals, Paul on organ and sometimes piano, George on guitar and Ringo on drums.
 George still began the song with his jazzy guitar piece as played on earlier takes while Paul worked out the piano intro that eventually made it onto the released version.
-Evidence of them still struggling with the song is heard at the end of 'take 28' where John calls up to the control room, “Were any of them any good?”
-Before 'take 39,' John encouraged his bandmates with the Shakesperean exhortation, "Once more unto the breach!"
+Evidence of them still struggling with the song is heard at the end of "take 28" where John calls up to the control room, “Were any of them any good?”
+Before "take 39," John encouraged his bandmates with the Shakesperean exhortation, "Once more unto the breach!"

-Before 'take 47,' however, producer George Martin apparently voiced his dissatisfaction with the results so far, which prompted George Harrison to sternly reply, "There's no point in Mr. Martin being uptight, right?
+Before "take 47," however, producer George Martin apparently voiced his dissatisfaction with the results so far, which prompted George Harrison to sternly reply, "There's no point in Mr. Martin being uptight, right?
 We're all here to do this.
 I mean, you're being very negative."
-This interchange resulted in the following take, 'take 47,' being labeled as best of the day, although after the follwing unannounced 'take 48' George Martin still suggested that they "could do a better one."
+This interchange resulted in the following take, "take 47," being labeled as best of the day, although after the follwing unannounced "take 48" George Martin still suggested that they "could do a better one."
 George Harrison, however, had calmed down by this point, assuring everyone that he was "feeling much better now."

-At the end of this session, John was forced to acknowledge, "It's killing," indicating that the song was just not coming together as he intended, even though 'take 47' had been documented as the best so far.
+At the end of this session, John was forced to acknowledge, "It's killing," indicating that the song was just not coming together as he intended, even though "take 47" had been documented as the best so far.
 Paul replied, "Yeah, I know.
 It's not very good," which prompted John to say, "It's because we stopped believing in it.
 We forgot what it's about."
 The above mentioned demonstration of the crude "Maharishi" version of the song was then captured on tape, resulting in Paul suggesting "that perhaps it was better that the song was now more sympathetic."
 By 2:30 am the following day, after some unused sound effects were recorded, the session was over with nothing ever being officially released from this day's efforts.

 “Sexy Sadie” was then put on the back-burner for about three weeks with attention given to various other songs, the most noteworthy being “Hey Jude.”
 Then, on August 13th, 1968, they returned their attention to the song, recording a re-remake from scratch.
 The group entered EMI Studio Two at around 7 pm and, starting off at a rounded-off number of “take 100,” they recorded eight more attempts at the rhythm track.
 This instrumentation this time around was Ringo on drums with George on tambourine on track one, Paul on piano recorded with an echo effect on track two, and John's electric guitar recorded with microphones placed at different distances from the speaker cabinet on tracks three and four of the four-track tape.
 John's guide vocals, although not miked, were detectible at times on the other open mikes.

 These eight new 'takes' were very spirited and played at a slightly faster tempo, Paul's piano replacing George's jazzy guitar intro from the previous sessions.
-Everyone was satisfied with 'take 107,' this now being used for overdubbing.
+Everyone was satisfied with "take 107," this now being used for overdubbing.
 John sang a lead vocal onto track four, which wiped out one of his guitar tracks, this prompting a reduction mix to be made since all four tracks of the tape were now filled.
-Four attempts at a reduction mix were made on this day, numbered 'take 108' through 'take 111,' which combined John's guitar with Paul's piano on track two, thus opening up track three for more overdubs.
+Four attempts at a reduction mix were made on this day, numbered "take 108" through "take 111," which combined John's guitar with Paul's piano on track two, thus opening up track three for more overdubs.
 The group then took to recording yet another Lennon composition entitled "Yer Blues" until 5:30 am the following morning, when they finally called it for the night.

 An extensively long recording session (nearly 12 hours) on August 21st, 1968 brought “Sexy Sadie” to its final releasable state.
 The session began at 7:30 pm in EMI Studio Two while awaiting George Harrison's return from his visit to Greece on this day.
 The reduction mixes done at the previous session were deemed unusable for some reason, so another tape reduction of “take 107” was done, this becoming “take 112.”
-Onto this was recorded undocumented overdubs, which prompted another set of attempts at a reduction mix to open up another track, these numbered 'take 113' to 'take 115.'
-Onto 'take 115,' more undocumented overdubs were recorded, which prompted yet another set of reduction mixes, these numbered 'take 116' and 'take 117.'
+Onto this was recorded undocumented overdubs, which prompted another set of attempts at a reduction mix to open up another track, these numbered "take 113" to "take 115."
+Onto "take 115," more undocumented overdubs were recorded, which prompted yet another set of reduction mixes, these numbered "take 116" and "take 117."

-One final undocumented overdub was made onto 'take 117,' the final result being Paul's overdubbed bass on track one, Ringo's drums on track two, and John's lead vocals, Ringo on tambourine and Paul on organ all on track four.
+One final undocumented overdub was made onto "take 117," the final result being Paul's overdubbed bass on track one, Ringo's drums on track two, and John's lead vocals, Ringo on tambourine and Paul on organ all on track four.
 Track three, however, contained a huge amount of elements all mixed together because of the various reduction mixes, comprising three electric guitars (John on rhythm and George double-tracking lead guitar lines), Paul on piano, backing vocals from John, Paul and George with ADT ("Artificial Double-Tracking") applied when transferred from the previous tape's track three, and a second piano part from Paul.
 It was only two weeks later that eight-track capability became available at EMI Studios, which would have allowed much more flexibility in the recording process and not resulted in so many elements being reduced to one track as on this recording.

 The song was now finally complete, the session ending with the official mono mix being created by George Martin and engineers Ken Scott and John Smith.
 Five attempts were made at creating this mono mix, 'remix 5' being 39 seconds longer than what was eventually released on the “White Album” because of the inclusion of an instrumental version of the bridge during the close of the song which was edited out on the released mono mix.
 A tape copy of this longer mix was made on August 23rd, 1968 which was taken away by Mal Evans and given to Ringo who thereby gave it to his friend Peter Sellers, this extended version eventually appearing on bootleg albums.
 This extra instrumental bridge was edited out of the master mono version of the song sometime before the mono master of the "White Album" was prepared, possibly during the 24-hour session on October 16th / 17th when the album was banded together for official release.